Skip to contents

 quantileCutoff

 Numeric scalar between 0 and 1 giving the quantile threshold to use for filtering pathways.
-For "pan-cons" and "core" types, pathways above 1 - quantileCutoff are returned.
-For "niche" and "aux" types, pathways below quantileCutoff are returned.
+For "pan-cons" and "core" types, pathways strictly above 1 - quantileCutoff are returned.
+For "niche" and "aux" types, pathways at or below quantileCutoff are returned (the boundary is included on the lower tail so that ties at the quantile floor are not silently dropped).
 Defaults to 0.1 (i.e., top/bottom 10 percent).

 Value